 Mental healthcare has jumped on the mobile bandwagon.
-Since the 2012 introduction of the therapy app Talkspace, text message-based treatment has surged in popularity.
-While the practice is still new, early research suggests that text-based therapy can be as effective as the face-to-face kind.
+Text message-based treatment has surged in popularity since the 2012 introduction of the therapy app Talkspace.
+While the practice is still new, early research suggests that texting with a therapist can be as effective as sitting down for in-person sessions.
 But that doesn’t mean it’s the right choice for everyone or every issue.
 We asked five mental health providers which types of patients get the most out of text-based therapy, and how virtual and in-person sessions should be combined — or not.
 Here’s what they said.

-Therapist and founder of the holistic health practice Viva Wellness, Brooklyn, New York
+Therapist and founder of the holistic health practice Viva Wellness

 I think that people who do well in text-based support tend to be highly motivated, verbal and self-starters.
 That is, they can work on holding themselves accountable to a text-based interaction with a therapist regularly to keep the process moving forward.
 As an alternative, those who find it difficult to type or write online (or use voice dictation) aren’t well-served by text-based support.
 In those instances, it also becomes another barrier to effective treatment.
 Those who are also regularly in crisis or suicidal would be better served, in my experience, with traditional face-to-face therapy or some combination thereof.

 I think that issues related to anxiety are generally well-treated through online formats, such as text-based therapy.
 Additionally, in my experience, issues related to gender, sex or sexuality can be served well through text-based support, as there tends to be a lot of personal shame associated with some of those concerns.
 For many, talking through the format of text can be an important, and safer, first step in exploring those issues on their path to healing.